QuarkContainer/Quark/README.md

 ### Requirement
 Quark builds on X86-64 only.
 Other architecture will be available in the future.

 Quark is developed with Rust language.
-The build OS needs to install Rust nightly.
+The build needs to install Rust nightly.

 ### Build
 ```sh